cogfin/jfconfig-factories-jdkclock/README.md

     zoneId: UTC
 ```

-### Use a fixable clock in qa environment
+### Clocks for testing

-The FixableClockFactory is used to easily switch between a "normal" system clock and a fixed clock that can be used to test time dependent
+#### Fixable clock (type: fixable)

-functionality.
+The FixableClockFactory is used to easily switch between a "normal" system clock and a fixed clock

 When environemt variable FIX_TIME is not set, the clockFactory will return a normal system clock in the Paris time zone
 Setting FIX_TIME to 2018-02-08 08:05 will fix the clock to that local time (2018-02-08 07:05 UTC)